About Device Wifi & Certificate Based Authentication

 Disadvantages

-• Requires additional work/knowledge from network administrators to set up and maintain the infrastructure behind CBA.
+- Requires additional work and knowledge from network administrators to set up and maintain the infrastructure behind CBA.

 Infrastructure